expo/expo/guides/Creating Web Platform Modules.md

 #### Return value

-Currently all methods are `async` & return a `Promise`.
+Currently all methods are `async` and return a promise.
 This is until Turbo Modules are released, at which time we will add synchronous methods.

 ```js
 // ✅